crashtest-security/devsecops-example-heroku/README.md

 ![Add Verification File](/res/10_github.png)

-- Generate a Weebhook within the Crashtest Security Suite.
+- Generate a Webhook within the Crashtest Security Suite.
 Go to the project preferences and click on "Generate" in the Webhook section

 ![Generate Crashtest Security Suite Webhook](/res/11_crashtest.png)